Keeping your computer safe

 Update applications (programs) immediately when prompted and check for updates monthly if not prompted.
 Every program is different so we can't provide more specific instructions, but generally applications will notify you of any available updates when opened or have a "Check for updates" link listed in the Help menu.

 Be aware that some malware (bad programs) display fake prompts to trick you.
 If in doubt call the Help Desk (994-1777) to check.

-Windows 7 users can use the built-in Windows Update service to look for all Microsoft application updates such as Office, as well as for driver and system updates.
+Windows 7, 8.1, and 10 users can use the built-in Windows Update service to look for all Microsoft application updates such as Office, as well as for driver and system updates.

 The SANS Ouch Newsletter provides a list of links to current application updates (see Patches and Updates Roundup section) for a wide range of programs.
 Check monthly!